 |Southeast Asia||Brunei||Bandar Seri Begawan|

-There are 20 countries of Far East Asia on the list.
-To travel to all the 20 would definitely cost you a lot of time.
+There are 20 countries in Far East Asia on the list.
+Traveling to all the 20 would definitely cost you a lot of time.
 However, you could start with the 4 beautiful countries picked in this post.

-Japan, a country of many spellbinding landscapes, climates, and islands.
+Japan is a country with many spellbinding landscapes, climates, and islands.
 It can be hard to create an itinerary that takes in all you want to see, but here are some of the highlights.
-Mount Fuji, on the island of Honshu, holds the status of being the highest volcano in the country.
+To illustrate, Mount Fuji, on the island of Honshu, holds the status of being the highest volcano in the country.
 Ensure your tour takes in this genuinely remarkable natural landmark, which is one of the country’s three Holy Mountains.
 You can climb the mountain, and there are even opportunities for paragliding.

 Looking for Japanese wildlife?
-Don’t forget to marvel at the snow monkeys, also known as Japanese macaque, which lives on the islands of Honshu, Kyushu and Shikoku.
-Kyoto’s temples are another top attraction; the Historic Monuments of Ancient Kyoto are a UNESCO World Heritage Site, and also include shrines and a castle.
-They are worth devoting at least a day to as you savour the splendid scenery and timeless architecture.
+Don’t forget to marvel at the snow monkeys, also known as Japanese macaque, which live on the islands of Honshu, Kyushu, and Shikoku.
+Besides that, the cultural capital Kyoto‘s temples are another top attraction.
+Indeed, the Historic Monuments of Ancient Kyoto are a UNESCO World Heritage Site and also include shrines and a castle.
+They are worth devoting at least a day to as you savor the splendid scenery and timeless architecture.

 Have you heard of the Japanese Alps?
 They are a group of mountain ranges on Honshu.
-Perfect for treks, skiing and letting the breathtaking landscape embrace your senses.
-And don’t forget about Himeji Castle, the majestic hilltop fortification in Hyogo which was in use all the way from the 1300s to 1800s.
-Just make sure you know the tips to travel to Japan, I’m sure you will have a great trip!
+Perfect for treks, skiing, and letting the breathtaking landscape embrace your senses.
+Additionally, don’t forget about Himeji Castle, the majestic hilltop fortification in Hyogo which was in use all the way from the 1300s to 1800s.

 Thailand, the ‘Land of Smiles’, has so much to offer to different types of tourists.
 Culture vultures have the Grand Palace and temples of Bangkok to explore, with the ancient kingdom of Ayutthaya just a short journey away.
-Those in love with mountain vistas can head north to Chiang Mai; a cosmopolitan city with a large expat community, that also offers a plethora of nature-based activities.
+Those in love with mountain vistas can head north to Chiang Mai; a cosmopolitan city with a large ex-pat community.
+Also, that place offers a plethora of nature-based activities.

-Heading south and you have a choice of two seas, the Andaman and the Gulf of Thailand, both with a huge line up of water-based activities including surfing, kiteboarding and wakeboarding, as well as detox and spa resorts.
-To those who love the sea and the islands, an itinerary to the South of Thailand is especially something you must do in the Far East Asia region.
-And for those in search of the ‘real Thai’ experience, there is the vast northeastern region of Issan beckons with its notoriously spicy cuisine, or sex tourism as a real industry in some parts of Bangkok, Phuket, Pattaya.
+Heading south and you have a choice of two seas, the Andaman and the Gulf of Thailand.
+They both have a huge lineup of water-based activities including surfing, kiteboarding, and wakeboarding, as well as detox and spa resorts.
+In particular, to those who love the sea and the islands, an itinerary to the South of Thailand is especially something you must do in the Far East Asia region.
+In addition, for those in search of the ‘real Thai’ experience, there is the vast northeastern region of Issan beckons with its notoriously spicy cuisine, or sex tourism is a real industry in some parts of Bangkok, Phuket, and Pattaya.

-Among the Far East Asia countries, Vietnam is recently a just discovered gem that’s honing and exposing.
+Among the Far East Asia countries, Vietnam is recently a just-discovered gem that’s honing and exposing.
 From the North to the South, the country has different parts with its own beauties.
-You will definitely enjoy riding motorbike over the hills, watching beautiful flowers and rice terraces at the Northern mountain area.
-Or you can spend time relaxing at the top-notch resorts in the coastal areas in the Middle.
-Furthermore, the highland in the Middle of Vietnam could impress any visitors by its rich nature with mountains and forests, marking it the ‘hot’ spots for trekking lovers.
-Moreover, in the South, you would be interested in the whole Mekong Delta region with its main transportation is the boat, and of course, home to the floating markets.
+Definitely, you will enjoy riding a motorbike over the hills and watching beautiful flowers and rice terraces in the Northern mountain area.
+Or, you can spend time relaxing at the top-notch resorts in the coastal areas in the Middle.
+Furthermore, the highland in the Middle of Vietnam could impress any visitors with its rich nature with mountains and forests, marking it the ‘hot’ spot for trekking lovers.
+Moreover, in the South, you would be interested in the whole Mekong Delta region with its main transportation being the boat, and of course, home to the floating markets.

-It would be unsuitable to mention the most vibrant and lively city of the country, Ho Chi Minh City here; however, the World Heritage Sites would be more appropriate in a travel topic.
+It would be unsuitable to mention the most vibrant and lively city in the country – Ho Chi Minh City here.
+However, the World Heritage Sites would be more appropriate as a travel topic.
 In Vietnam, there are World Heritage Sites designated by UNESCO such as Complex of Hue Monuments, My Son Sanctuary, Ha Long Bay, Phong Nha-Ke Bang National Park, Central Sector of the Imperial Citadel of Thang Long – Hanoi, Citadel of the Ho Dynasty, Trang An Landscape Complex.
-Just a quick additional note, on July 16th 2019, Google Doodle honored Hoi An Ancient Town, also a World Heritage Site, the most charming city in 2019.
+On top of that, just a quick additional note, on July 16th, 2019, Google Doodle honored Hoi An Ancient Town, also a World Heritage Site, the most charming city in 2019.

-How about travel to Vietnam for food?
+How about traveling to Vietnam for food?
 I’m sure you will find your decision is absolutely right.
-Vietnamese cuisine is honored among the top 10 in the world.
-At each land, the locals have their own masterpiece of foods that can surprise any food lovers.
+Especially, Vietnamese cuisine is honored among the top 10 in the world.
+In each land, the locals have their own masterpieces of food and fruit that can surprise any food lover.
 To list and describe in detail all the Vietnamese foods may cost me hundreds of A4 papers.
-Nevertheless, there are some iconic dishes at each area that you can take a try such as Bún Đậu Mắm Tôm of the North, Mì Quảng of the Middle, and Cơm Tấm of the South.
+Nevertheless, there are some iconic dishes in each area that you can take a try such as Bún Đậu Mắm Tôm of the North, Mì Quảng of the Middle, and Cơm Tấm of the South.

 Those are just four of the destinations Far East Asia has to offer.
 With a large network of flight routes offering affordable transport from all over the world, there has never been a better time to tick the region off your bucket list.

-IF YOU LIKE THIS POST, ‘PIN IT’ NOW!
+IF YOU LIKE THIS POST ABOUT THE TOP 4 DESTINATIONS IN FAR EAST ASIA, ‘PIN IT’ NOW!

-I hope this post brings you some ideas about your next travel destinations.
-If you would love to read more about places at the 4 top Far East Asian countries, here are those:
+I hope this post brings you some ideas about your next travel destination.
+If you would love to read more about places in the 4 top Far East Asian countries, here are those: